 - Come to grips, and be at peace, with your mortality.

 - Discover and develop the meaning of your life.
 Make it your personal code and guide.

 How ’bout a bonus #13: always hold onto hope.

 No doubt about it, insight and its generated realities can be hard.
-And if you’ve crossed the “I’m not going to get better” threshold with your emotional/mental circumstances, nobody knows that better than you.
+And if you’ve crossed the “I’m not going to get better.” threshold with your emotional and mental circumstances, nobody knows that better than you.

 Seems to me the answer to that question will set the tone for the rest of your life.
-Think, feel, and act carefully.
+Think, feel, and act wisely.

-Hey, if you’re up for reading more mood and anxiety disorder-related articles, I know where you can find hundreds.
+Hey, if you’re up for reading more mood and anxiety info and inspiration articles, I know where you can find a bunch.
 Yep, peruse those Chipur titles.